 Homestay in Sapa: an unforgettable experience!

-This moment I realized that doesn´t matter where you are in the world, or what culture you come from parents will be always worried about their kid and women still live under a social pressure.
+At this moment I realized that doesn´t matter where you are in the world, or what culture you come from parents will be always worried about their kid and women still live under social pressure.
 That’s the reality in Sapa mountains, same in Brazil and in many countries around the world.

 At 9 pm we were sleeping.
 We had a long day trekking in Sapa mountains, my legs were tired and we need to recharge our batteries for the next day.
 The last thing I remember was the cat walking over the roof and then the mobile ringing.
 It was 6 am!